Skip to content

 Braille and Touch guides

-• Braille guides for blind and partially sighted people are available for the house and garden.
-Please ask staff for assistance.
+• Braille guides for the house and garden are available in the main entrance hall.
+Please ask staff for assistance as needed.

 • Level access to the Squash Court Gallery is via the Quiet Orchard or up the slope from the garden entrance.
 There are tarmac and crushed-stone paths along both routes.

-• There is a ramp from the Quiet Orchard downward to the gallery entrance.
+• There is a ramp from the Quiet Orchard down towards the gallery entrance.
 The surface has stone slabs.
-A metal handrail run along the right-hand-side of the ramp.
+A metal handrail runs along the right-hand-side of the ramp.

 • The gallery has historic wood floor panels.